adriantoine/kewler/readme.md

 console.log(myNewBlue); // Prints '#56a5e1'
 ```

-Also, if you just want a one-off alteration on anything you can use the `color` function with more than one argument:
+Also, if you just want a one-off alteration, you can use the `color` function with more than one argument:

 ```js
 const oneOffLightBlueFromHex = color('#0593ff', lightness(10));